lSoleyl/blobs.db/Server/Server.md

 ## MVCC Mode
-With the commit ids and the tree like datastrucutres we can also quite efficiently implement an MVCC mode, by simply keeping the transient copies of old blobs even when new versions are commited (but we only do this if there is at least one MVCC client).
+With the commit ids and the tree like data strucutres we can also quite efficiently implement an MVCC mode, by simply keeping the transient copies of old blobs even when new versions are commited (but we only do this if there is at least one MVCC client).

 We would thus hold a second in-memory copy of the database, which would grow in size (blobs) the more blobs are being touched since the MVCC snapshot has been made.